WTX

 High-level pool of HTTP clients that currently only supports HTTP/2.
 Allows multiple connections that can be referenced in concurrent scenarios.

-To use this functionality, it necessary to activate the http-client-framework
+To use this functionality, it is necessary to activate the http-client-framework

 feature.